 It has been a prime goal, leading beyond previous PDF studies, to understand the importance of these varying data taking conditions for measuring PDFs with the LHeC.
-This holds especially for the question about what can be expected from an initial, lower luminosity LHeC operation period, which is of highest interest for the LHC analyses during the HL-LHC period.
+This holds especially for the question about what can be expected from an initial, lower luminosity LHeC operation period, which is of highest interest for the LHC analyses during the HL-LHC phase.
 Some special data sets of lowered electron energy have also been produced in order to evaluate the potential to measure F_L , see Sect.
 2.2.3.
-These data sets have not been included in the bulk PDF analyses presented in this Chapter subsequently.
+These data sets have not been included in the bulk PDF analyses presented subsequently in this Chapter.

-384 1.2.2 Heavy Quark Densities
+1.2.2 Heavy Quark Densities

-The LHeC is the ideal environment to determine the strange, charm and bottom density distri-385 butions which is necessary for a comprehensive unfolding of the parton contents and dynamics.
-386 The principal technique is charm tagging (in CC for xs, in NC for xc) and bottom tagging 387 (in NC for xb).
-The beam spot of the LHeC has the transverse extension of about $(7 \,\mu m)^2$.
-388 The inner Silicon detectors has a resolution of typically 10 microns to be compared with decay 389 lengths of charm and beauty particles of hundreds of μm .
-The experimental challenges then are 390 the beam pipe radius, coping at the LHeC with strong synchrotron radiation effects, and the 391 forward tagging acceptance, similar to the HL-LHC challenges albeit much easier through the 392 absence of pile-up in ep.
-Very sophisticated techniques are being developed at the LHC in order 393 to identify b-production through jets [30] which are not touched upon here.
-394
+The LHeC is the ideal environment for a determination of the strange, charm and bottom density distributions which is necessary for a comprehensive unfolding of the parton contents and dynamics in protons and nuclei.
+The principal technique is charm tagging (in CC for xs, in NC for xc) and bottom tagging (in NC for xb).
+The beam spot of the LHeC has a transverse extension of about $(7 \,\mu\text{m})^2$.
+The inner Silicon detectors has a resolution of typically 10 microns to be compared with decay lengths of charm and beauty particles of hundreds of μ m.
+The experimental challenges then are the beam pipe radius, coping at the LHeC with strong synchrotron radiation effects, and the forward tagging acceptance, similar to the HL-LHC challenges albeit much easier through the absence of pile-up in ep.
+Very sophisticated techniques are being developed at the LHC in order to identify bottom production through jets [29] which are not touched upon here.

-A simulation was made of the possible measurements of the anti-strange density (Fig. 1.5) using impact parameter tagging in ep CC scattering, and of the charm and beauty structure functions using cand b tagging in NC (Figs. 1.6, 1.7).
+A simulation was made of the possible measurements of the anti-strange density (Fig. 1.5) using impact parameter tagging in ep CC scattering, and of the charm and beauty structure functions using c and b tagging in NC (Figs. 1.6, 1.7).
 The results served as input for the PDF study subsequently presented.

-Figure 1.5: Simulation of the measurement of the (anti)-strange quark distribution, $x\bar{s}(x, Q^2)$, in charged current e^-p scattering through the t-channel reaction $W^-\bar{s} \to c$.
+Figure 1.5: Simulation of the measurement of the (anti)-strange quark distribution, $x\bar{s}(x,Q^2)$, in charged current e^-p scattering through the t-channel reaction $W^-\bar{s}\to c$.
 The data are plotted with full systematic and statistical errors added in quadrature, mostly non-visible.
-The covered x range extends from 10^{-4} (top left bin), determined by the CC trigger threshold conservatively assumed to be at $Q^2 = 100 \text{ GeV}^2$, to $x \simeq 0.2$ (bottom right) determined by the forward tagging acceptance limits, which could be further extended by lowering E_p .
+The covered x range extends from 10^{-4} (top left bin), determined by the CC trigger threshold conservatively assumed to be at $Q^2=100\,\mathrm{GeV}^2$, to $x\simeq0.2$ (bottom right) determined by the forward tagging acceptance limits, which could be further extended by lowering E_p .

-399 Following experience on heavy flavour tagging at HERA and ATLAS, assumptions were made

-${400}$ on the charm and beauty tagging efficiencies, to be 10 % and 60 %, respectively.
-The light-quark and background contaminations affect the statistical error which for the assumed $100 \, \text{fb}^{-1}$ is
+Following experience on heavy flavour tagging at HERA and ATLAS, assumptions were made on the charm and beauty tagging efficiencies, to be 10 % and 60 %, respectively.
+The light-quark background in the charm analysis is assumed to be controllable to per cent level, while the charm background in the beauty tagging sample is assumed to be 10 %.
+The tagging efficiencies and background contaminations affect the statistical error which for the assumed 100 fb-1 is